-With one LCI library having instituted fine-free policies in December 2018, multiple libraries having fine-free policies for seniors, and one library using a "pay what you want" model, there is a significant amount of data available to determine the effects of fine-free policies on patron behavior.
-This section of the report will examine whether fines are an incentive to return materials earlier as indicated by these three scenarios.
+With two LCI libraries having instituted fine-free policies, multiple libraries having fine-free policies for seniors, and one library using a "pay what you want" model, there is a significant amount of data available to determine the effects of fine-free policies on patron behavior.
+This section of the report will examine whether fines are an incentive to return materials earlier as indicated by these scenarios.